 Article 9(2)(h) - 'processing is necessary for the purpose of preventative...medicine...the provision of health or social care or treatment or the management of health or social care systems and services...'

-The paper patient records will be shared with the practice nominated service provider, who will scan and digitise the current paper medical records before destroying them.
+The paper patient records will be shared with [Scanning provider], who will scan and digitise the current paper medical records before destroying them.
 The paper patient records will be shared with the scanning provider above, who will scan and digitise the current paper medical records before destroying them.